niou128/BlazorComponent/BlazorNTooltip/BlazorNTooltip.en.md

 # Installation

-To install BlazorDataGrid using Package Manager run the following command
+To install BlazorNTooltip using Package Manager run the following command
 ```
 Install-Package BlazorNTooltip -Version 1.0.0
 ```
-To install BlazorDataGrid using .NET CLI run the following command
+To install BlazorNTooltip using .NET CLI run the following command
 ```
 dotnet add package BlazorNTooltip --version 1.0.0
 ```